anitianinc/winlogbeat-msi/README.md

 ## Steps to Create the Package Yourself:

-1. After downloading and installing all requirements above, create new WiX project in VB.
+1. After downloading and installing all requirements above, create new WiX project in Visual Studio.
 2. Add the following references:
    - WixPSExtension
    - WixUIExtension